+AD Notes are available primarily for students to postpone assignments or exams.
 Assistant Dean’s Notes (ADN) are to be obtained only from the AD of the student’s RC (or the designated covering AD).
-The ADN is mainly for the postponement of an assignment or exam.
-The AD may give permission for a student in their residential college to make up work missed during the semester because of an incapacitating illness (physical or mental health), the death of a family member, or an emergency of comparable seriousness.
+The AD may give permission for a student in their residential college to make up work missed during the semester because of an incapacitating illness (physical or mental health), the death of a family member, or an emergency of comparable seriousness (e.g., trauma related incidents such as sexual assault, visiting a seriously ill family members/relatives/loved, appointments with Immigration and Checkpoints Authority (ICA), uncontrollable events such as an airport closure or flight cancellation).
 The AD also has authority to give permission to make up work missed because of the observance of religious holy days.

 An ADN will not be given for:

 The ADN covers both a student’s unsubmitted coursework and absences from class without penalties for the dedicated period of the note.
 Therefore, faculty will arrange with the student to submit the coursework within an appropriate time frame.

 In all other cases of work missed during the term, permission to make up for course work must be secured directly from the faculty teaching the module, since the faculty is the only person who can decide, in the context of the nature and requirements of the module, whether such permission is appropriate.